taichi-dev/taichi/docs/layout.rst

 Tensors (:ref:`scalar_tensor`) can be *placed* in a specific shape and *layout*.
 Having a good layout can be the key to performance.
-In Taichi, placing a layout is treated in a recursive manner.
+In Taichi, layout is defined in a recursive manner.
 See :ref:`snode` for more details.

 For example, this declares a 0-D tensor: